Jacobhob/ARK-Fund/README.md

 ## Files contained and usage:

 ### Packages installed for runing the code:
-"mnormt": For calculating cdf for nomal (binomial nomal) distribution.
+"mnormt": For calculating cdf for nomal (binomial nomal) distribution. <br>
 "data.table": For writing results to csv files.

 ### Master scripts: